jpegleg/signer-daemon/README.md

 I use HAProxy and many other tools along with these daemons

-Example single host or single container running the two socket servers and the celery daemon:
+Example of setting up a single host for both sign and verify servers:

 ```
 python3 -m venv venv